Albert Heinrich Riise: Manufacturer of rum

 Among other things Riise's Bay Rum (a bay rum is rum scented with oil of Pimenta racemosa) was strongly instrumental in Riise's later prosperity.
-Riise was also successful in the distillation and sale of bitters from the West Indies, which in the old days were used as a medicine for stomach ills and other hardships.
+Riise was also successful in the distillation and sale of bitters from the West Indies, which at the time were used as a medicine for stomach ills and other hardships.
 Riise had great success with his West Indies rum, which was exported to several continents.
 Riise's rum was especially popular in the motherland of Denmark.

 His rum has been marketed under various trademarks including Old St. Croix Brand, Riise's Guava rum and A.H.
 Riise rum.
 A series of rum from the Caribbean attributed to Riise is still marketed by Dansk-Vestindisk Rom Kompagni.

 A company exploiting one of these trademarks was awarded a medal at the World's Columbian Exposition in Chicago in 1893, after his death.

 Return to Denmark

 When there were epidemics of cholera, yellow fever, and smallpox in 1868, the family decided to travel to Denmark for a year.
 However, when the year was over, they decided to stay.
 The pharmacy on St. Thomas was handed over to an assistant who married one of Riise's daughters.
 A son of this connection later became a pharmacist in Ærøskøbing.

 Albert Riise bought a villa at Frederiksberg Allé, which he named Sankt Thomas.
 When the villa was sold after Riise's death in 1882, it was transformed into an amusement park called St. Thomas.

-In addition, Albert Riise was director of the 'Bank of St. Thomas', and was appointed knight of Dannebrog, knight of the Swedish Order of Vasa, in 1868 for Council of Justice and in 1878 for Etatsråd.
+In addition, Albert Riise was director of the Bank of St. Thomas, and was appointed knight of Dannebrog, knight of the Swedish Order of Vasa, in 1868 for Council of Justice and in 1878 for etatsråd.

 He is buried at Solbjerg Park Cemetery.
 A commemorative plaque has been set for him at his birthplace in Ærøskøbing.

 Personal life

-On January 27, 1842 in Frederiksted on St. Croix, he married Henriette Marie Worm (1821 - 1889).
+On 27 January 1842, in Frederiksted on St. Croix, he married Henriette Marie Worm (1821–1889).
 The couple had 13 children, including photographer Frederik Riise and pharmacist Valdemar Riise who was the proprietor of the pharmacy after him.